 Taking a cycling holiday along the Danube cycle path between Passau to Vienna is an ideal family holiday or ideal for couples wishing more time to explore this wonderful region.
 This cycle tour along the Danube River is a 9-night cycle tour.
-You can extend this Danube cycle tour by 1 further night by staying an extra night in Linz.
+You can extend this Danube cycle tour by also booking extra nights in Passau and Vienna, both wonderful cities to explore.
 The Danube bike path is almost flat, you shall encounter some small inclines if you explore away from the river.
-Cycling along the Danube is one if not the most popular cycleways in Europe
+Cycling along the Danube is one if not the most popular cycleways in Europe.

 Discover the River Danube and book your cycling holiday today!